Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-In our empirical tests in Section \ref{exp}, for the unsupervised and semi-supervised scenarios we choose $q$ as a standard Gaussian distribution following the independence assumption of Theorem~\ref{thm:2}.
+\YY{In our empirical tests in Section~\ref{exp}, for the unsupervised and semi-supervised scenarios, we choose $q$ as a standard Gaussian distribution following the independence assumption of Theorem~\ref{thm:2}.
 Additionally, to avoid overparameterization, we take $\Sigma_\theta=\sigma^2_\theta\mathbf{I}$, with $\sigma_\theta$ being a tunable hyperparameter.
-In this case, the total objective can be further simplified as: { } for the unsupervised scenario, and { } for the fully supervised scenario.
-Here, $\beta_d:=\frac{\sigma^2_\theta}{\varpi^2\Delta x^{2d_u}}$ and $\beta_{KL}:=\sigma^2_\theta$ are treated as tunable hyperparameters.
-In the semi-supervised scenario, we incorporate partial supervision by equipping the above loss with a constraint following \cite{locatello2020disentangling}: { } where $\beta_{cls}$ is a tunable hyperparameter, and $L_{c}(\zb^\eta,c(\beta^\eta))$ is the corresponding loss term depending on the provided information.
-For instance, when taking $c$ as the classification label of $\beta^\eta$, $L_{c}$ can be taken as the cross-entropy loss.
+In this case, the total objective can be further simplified as: